siviter-t/siviter.xyz-2016/_posts/2012-07-30-mouse-keys-in-ubuntu-12-04.md

 ```

 For those new to command-line interfaces, the brackets need to be replaced by a numerical value
-- tailored to your own taste of course.
-I have recently used the following for my configuration;
+&ndash; tailored to your own taste of course.
+I have recently used the following for my
-mess with the numbers until it best suits you.
+configuration; mess with the numbers until it best suits you.

 ```
 xkbset ma 60 10 10 20 10